blicht19/student-planner/docs/README.md

 ### Acceptance Criteria

-- Users can create a list of their classes
+- A form for creating classes and saving them to the database exists in the UI.
-- Users can set days and times of day that their classes meet.
+- The form includes fields that indicate the days of the week and time of day that classes meet.
-- Users can note the location where their classes meet.
+- The form includes a field for the location where classes meet.
-- Users can view their hourly class schedule for each day of the week.
+- A view with an hour-by-hour schedule that displays classes that meet on a given day exists in the UI.

 ---